Amazon Obhijaan: Marketing

-The first teaser and poster released on 21 September 2017.

-The film's official poster has been launched at the Mohun Bagan Ground and made a record of the biggest film poster of history in India on 4 November 2017.
-It broke the previous record of Bahubali's poster and achieve Guinness book world record.

-The trailer of the film was released on 1 December 2017 in Bengali, Assamese, Odia, Hindi, Tamil and Telugu language.
+The first poster and teaser released on 21 September 2017.
+A 320 feet long and 190 feet wide poster was launched on 4 November 2017, at the Mohun Bagan Ground and made a Guinness World Record of the biggest film poster in the history of India, breaking the record previously held by Baahubali.
+The trailer of the film was released on 1 December 2017 in Bengali, Assamese, Odia, Hindi, Tamil and Telugu languages.

 Graphic novel

-Amazon Obhijaan is a 2017 graphic novel based on the film of the same name.
-It is written by the film's director Kamaleswar Mukherjee, and is available in English and Bengali.
-The graphic novel acts as a promotional activity for the film.
-It was released on 11 November 2017.
+As a part of the promotional material, the makers released a graphic novel titled the same as the film, Amazon Obhijaan, on 11 November 2017.
+Written by the film's director Kamaleswar Mukherjee, it is available in English and Bengali.

 Soundtrack

-Indraadip Dasgupta was signed to compose the songs of the film.
+Indraadip Dasgupta was signed to compose the music of the film.
+(The songs as well as the background score).
+The lyrics were penned by Prasen.

+The film included only one song in the album.
+"Chol Naa Jai", sung by Arijit Singh and back vocals by Ishan Mitra, Sayan Ghosh, Amit Chatterjee was released on 16 December 2017.